insights

 Including Deferred Tax Assets and Liabilities in Working Capital Calculations for M&A Transactions?
 Think Twice

-In almost all private-target M&A transactions, there is a purchase price adjustment (PPA), also sometimes called an adjustment to net working capital, which is intended to reflect changes to the financial condition of an acquired company between the estimate when the price is set and the true condition when the transaction closes.
-This article addresses the unintended consequences of including deferred tax assets and deferred tax liabilities in the purchase price adjustment.
+In almost all private-target M&A transactions, there is a purchase price adjustment (PPA)—also sometimes called an adjustment to net working capital—that is intended to reflect changes to the financial condition of an acquired company between the estimate, when the price is set, and the true condition, when the transaction closes.
+This article addresses the unintended consequences of including deferred tax assets and deferred tax liabilities in a PPA.

 Looking at the name alone, many people think that deferred tax assets and liabilities refer to expected tax refunds or taxes due.
 Deferred tax assets and deferred tax liabilities, however, are not the actual taxes, but simply an accounting concept.
 They refer to “timing differences,” an accounting term used to describe a situation in which certain revenue and expenses are recognized differently for tax purposes and book purposes, and are non-cash in nature.
 Even though they may be classified as short-term on the balance sheet, the calculation is derived from the classification of the underlying asset or liability that has the timing difference for tax purposes.
 It does not necessarily follow that the deferred tax asset or liability will have any impact on cash within twelve months, or ever.